-With the country and most of the world in lockdown, it poses various complications and hurdles in the way of socialising your puppy.
-Many people are understandably concerned as to how to continue or begin socialising new puppies through this period of national lockdown.
+The past year of Covid restrictions have certainly presented challenges and hurdles in the way of socialising your puppy.
+With puppy socialisation classes currently a thing of the past, many people are understandably concerned as to how to continue or begin socialising new puppies through this period of nationwide restrictions.

 Well, don’t despair just yet.
 We have some fantastic tips and ideas to help you get the best out of your puppy during this time.
 Firstly, lets take a look at what socialisation is and why it is so important for your puppy!

 Importance of Socialisation

 Socialisation is the single most important thing that you can do for your puppy to ensure they grow up to be a happy, confident and relaxed family dog.
 The period of time up to 12 weeks of age is known as the socialisation period, where the puppy’s brain is like a sponge soaking up every new experience.
 The puppy’s brain develops at such a fast rate it is vital during this time to expose your puppy to and form positive associations with as many every day things as possible that you want your dog to be relaxed and confident with when they are an adult dog.